mochi-hpc-experiments/python-io-pipeline-bench/example-results/thinkpad-laptop-2025-10-20/README.md

 # Discussion

 The *multiprocess* method is consistently the fastest in all tests.
 Counterintuitively, the *threading* model performance declines when the GIL is disabled.
 The expectation was that it would approach the performance of the *multiprocess* method when the GIL was disabled.
 It actually performs worse with 8x concurrency than with 4x concurrency.
 This requires some investigation.

+This is likely a system-specific phenomena, because we don't see threading performance collaps in the [Polaris results](../polaris-2025-10-21/README.md).